Muhammad Muhsin Ibrahim

 The elections were over.
 The winners

 (and losers, too) are known, and Nigerians await their inaugurations on May 29th.
+However, the repercussions of the elections are far from over.
+Igbos, whose undaunted,

 Buhari, are still being brazenly abused, esp. on cyberspace.
-And they respond
+And they respond most crudely by calling their attackers with unprintable names.
+This is but

-left asking: are we truly amalgamated yet?
+left asking: Are we truly amalgamated yet?
 Or at least, when can we get over this

 nauseating disunity and move on?